 The Panel Sharply Questioned Counsel for Aereo

-When David Hosp representing Aereo took the lectern, the fireworks began.
+When David Hosp representing Aereo took the lectern, the questions became more pointed.
 He was interrupted more than 40 times in a 20-minute presentation.
 Mr. Hosp first argued, in response to Judge Chin’s question, that Cablevision’s license was irrelevant to the decision there.

 Next Judges Chin and Droney asked, if 5,000 Aereo subscribers were watching a Redskins/Giants game at the same time, wouldn’t that be a public performance.
 Again Hosp disagreed stating that what each would be transmitted might be slightly different than what others saw.
 That prompted Judge Gleason to quip “”you mean the Redskins might win in DC and lose elsewhere.”

 Mr. Hosp did concede that, if Aereo simply streamed the broadcast, as opposed to making an individualized copy available to its subscribers, that stream would be a public performance.